cdwdalton/Blackjack/README.md

 - Betting system with an 'all-in' option
 - Customizable player and dealer classes
 - Multiple files for better organization
+- If you have no more chips left, the game will stop and ask you if you want to play another hand, you can reply 'y' or 'n'.

+## Prerequisites

+To run this game, you need to have Python 3.x installed on your machine.
+You can download it from [python.org](https://www.python.org/downloads/).

 ## Installation